SivaAnbalagan1/micrortsFA/README.md

 </experiment>
 ```

-Let's assume it is saved at `<config-path>`.
-Then, **train** with:
+Run a **train** experiment with:

-`python experimentmanagerRestartable.py -c <config-path> -o OUT -n N -s S`
+`python experimentmanagerRestartable.py -c experiments/ijcai18/train-vs-puppetMCTS.xml -o results/train-vs-puppetMCTS -n N -s S`

-Replace OUT by the output directory, N by the total number of repetitions and S by the number of repetitions running simultaneously (in parallel).
-Data for each repetition will be saved at `OUT/repNUM`, where NUM is in range(0, N).
+Replace N by the total number of repetitions and S by the number of repetitions running simultaneously (in parallel).
+Data for each repetition will be saved at `results/train-vs-puppetMCTS/rep01` for the first repetition, `rep02` for the second, and so on.

 As mentioned, the config above is for PuppetMCTS.
 To play against other opponents, replace the values in `microrts-opponent`, `episodes value`, `epsilon`, `decay-rate` and `learning-rate-meta` tags to the ones in the paper: